scott-kunkel/scott-kunkel.github.io/content/about.md

 I'm a firm believer in open science practices and in keeping research as accessible and inclusive as possible.

-🌱 Aside from research, I enjoy hiking, vegan cooking, reading about ethics and anarchism, and listening to music (my tastes typically vacillate between ambient and sludge metal).
+🌱 Beyond research, I enjoy hiking, vegan cooking, reading about ethics and anarchism, and listening to music (my tastes typically vacillate between ambient and sludge metal).

 </div>